front/wp-redisearch/readme.txt

 == Changelog ==

 = 0.1.1 =
-* User default values if not set in settings
+* Use default value for settings if not set in settings

 = 0.1.0 =
 * Initial plugin